Don Stewart (Bonaire activist)

 Captain Don Stewart, (born Donal A. Stewart; 1925 – May 30, 2014), was best known as Captain Don, The Father of Bonaire.
 In the early 1950s, he invented and patented an "adapter for screen cloth" which is basically the frame for a screen door.
 He was also a story teller, an advanced scuba diver, an environmental activist and protector of the coral reefs that fringe the coastline of Bonaire, a small island in the Caribbean Netherlands where Stewart lived most of his life.

 Early life

 Don Stewart was born in the San Francisco Bay area of California.
 His mother died when he was a young boy, and was raised by his father.
 He was diagnosed as dyslexic, dropped out of high school and at age 17, joined the United States Navy shortly after the Japanese had bombed Pearl Harbor.
-He signed up for medical training while in the Navy, and by age 19, was serving as Chief Medical Officer of the USS Persistent (MSO-491).
+He signed up for medical training while in the Navy.
 He was later diagnosed with lymphatic cancer and was discharged from the Navy.